College Station, Texas: Geography

 According to the United States Census Bureau, the city has an area of 128.5 km2, of which 128.0 km2 is land and 0.5 km2, or 0.35%, is covered by water.

 Climate

-The local climate is subtropical and winters are mild with periods of low temperatures usually lasting less than two months, while summers are hot and humid.
+College Station has a humid subtropical climate (Köppen: Cfa).
+Winters are mild with periods of low temperatures usually lasting less than two months, while summers are hot and humid.